Research and Development

 Bakeable up to 450°C, CF hardware and seals, CF flanges, and CF fittings offer researchers the ability to create ultra-high vacuum environments.
 With ANCORP’s offering of 316LN CF flanges, researchers can also take advantage of the material’s maintained ductility into the cryogenic temperature range.

-ANCORP offers an assortment of high vacuum isolation valves including ball valves, VAT poppet valves, and VAT gate valves.
+ANCORP offers an assortment of high and ultra-high vacuum isolation valves including ball valves, VAT angle valves, and VAT gate valves.
 ANCORP is a US distributor of VAT valves.
 We also offer a range of valve accessories.
 Our patented ball valve is an industry-leading product that has been carefully designed and refined to serve specific needs in various industries.